US STOCKS-Futures decline as German data disappoints

 By Ryan Vlastelica

-NEW YORK, Sept 24 U.S. stock index futures fell on Monday, indicating last week's decline would continue as investors questioned growth prospects for the global economy.
+NEW YORK, Sept 24 U.S. stock index futures fell on Monday, indicating that last week's decline would continue as investors questioned the global economy's growth prospects.

-Equities have advanced sharply in recent months on expectations for central bank stimulus.
-On Sept 6 the ECB announced its bond buying plan and a week later, the Federal Reserve announced a third round of quantitative easing intended to bolster the economy and reduce U.S. unemployment.
+* Equities have advanced sharply in recent months on expectations for central bank stimulus.
+On Sept.
+13, the Federal Reserve announced a third round of quantitative easing intended to bolster the economy and reduce U.S. unemployment.

-Lennar Corp climbed 4.7 percent to $39.26 in premarket trading on Monday after reporting steep rises in its third-quarter earnings and revenue, while orders rose 44 percent.
+* Lennar Corp on Monday reported steep rises in its third-quarter earnings and revenue, while orders rose 44 percent.
 The results follow a similarly strong report from KB Home and together indicate that the housing market is gaining traction.

-Energy stocks will be in focus as crude oil fell 1.3 percent, continuing a drop of more than 6 percent last week as investors question the demand outlook.

-"Oil is trending down because of slowing growth, and I wouldn't expect that to change in the short term," Pursche said.
-"However, I don't think it's so cheap yet that we'll see a real impact on consumer spending."

-Investors will also be looking at transport stocks a week after two large shipping companies - FedEx Corp. and Norfolk Southern Corp. - warned about the impact of the weakening world economy on their results.
+* Transport stocks will remain in focus a week after two large shipping companies - FedEx Corp. and Norfolk Southern Corp. - warned about the impact of the weakening world economy on their results.
 The transportation sector is viewed as a leading indicator for the market at large.

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)